 The next band on my sampler, band 723 is a filling stitch created by working rows of Chevron stitches back to back before tieing the foot bars of each row, with a single straight stitch.
 I also worked single straight stitches in the space of the chevron pattern which I then tied with a cross stitch.

 The next ample is worked in a hand dyed silk thread.
 It is a type of Eyelet stitch called Algerian overlapping border.

 Sample 725 also features this stitch worked in blocks as a fill.
 I used a commercial dyed variegated cotton perle #8 thread.

 The last sample is band 726 which as you see was stitched on the anniversary of the day the two halves of the Sydney Harbour Bridge was joined.

 I hope you enjoy seeing these are details of my hand embroidery sampler.
 These details are part of an on going story.
 The sampler is only 6 inches wide but it is 96 feet 5 inches or 29.3878 meters long you can read about why it exists on the Sampler FAQ page

 Have Pintangle delivered to your inbox! when I update

-Keep in touch with my newsletter! which is written every few weeks with a summary of what has been happening or when there is BIG news to share
+My newsletter! is written every few weeks with a summary of what has been happening or when there is BIG news to share.